thenbrent/secureish-file-download/README.md

 # Secure(ish) File Download

 Information wants to be free.
-On the one hand bandwidth wants to be expensive.
+Bandwidth wants to be expensive.

 Secure(ish) File Download prevents unauthorised downloading of files on your WordPress website.

-There is no interface, simply use [shortcodes](http://codex.wordpress.org/Shortcode) to offer a range of file downloads on your site.
+There is no interface, simply use a [WordPress shortcode](http://codex.wordpress.org/Shortcode) to offer a range of file downloads on your site.

 ### Examples